 He drew in a deep breath of sweet pine sap and heat.
 'It's fantastic.'

 She crossed her ankles and shook her hair out.
 'I think we'll go somewhere different each time.
 There's much more to the world than Hogwarts, Hogsmeade, and Privet Drive.'

 Harry sat down on the sand and scooped a hot handful of white grains into his palms.
 'So what am I meant to be learning?'

 Fleur's gaze drifted off along the beach.
 'Today?'
-She leant back and rested her hat over her face.
-The sapphire bow bobbed in the breeze like a lily upon a rippling pond.
+She leant back and rested her hat over her face, the sapphire bow bobbing in the breeze like a lily upon a rippling pond.
 'The water conjuring charm will do to start with.
-Aguamenti's the incantation.
+Aguamenti is the incantation.
 The longer we're out here in the sun, the more motivation you'll have to cast it.'